yevrah/flighty/README.md

 Also, I'm looking for freelance work right now.
 So if you're interested, email me at the address in my profile.

-### Stop Rewriting Everything!

-I hear you.
-This is just a little fun!